andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 </table>
 ```

-As visible in the results, the regionally deployed full stack web app outperformed the client-only SPA in all but the Largest Contentful Paint metrics.
+As visible in the results, the regionally deployed full stack web app has a better FCP, TBT and Speed Index.
+However, the client-only SPA shows a better medium LCP.

-The full stack web app had a medium of 1.2 seconds higher than the client-side-only SPA, presumably because the regionally deployed full stack app was deployed in a region further away.
+The full stack web app shows a LCP that is 1.2 seconds higher than the LCP of the client-side-only SPA, presumably because the regionally deployed full stack app is located further away.

 #### PageSpeed Insights with function in San Francisco, US (sfo1)

 This lab test was conducted using PageSpeed Insights (Mobile).
-The serverless function on Vercel was deployed in San Francisco, US (sfo1).
+The serverless function on Vercel is deployed in San Francisco, US (sfo1).

 Five test runs were conducted for both the client-side-only SPA and the Remix app and the medium was taken.